 In the late 1990s, research at the University of Florida identified geraniol as "the first effective alternative to products containing DEET."10 USDA researchers found that a geraniol-based repellent protected against mosquito bites between two and four hours, depending on the species of mosquito.2

 Evaluations of geraniol have identified a few potential health hazards.
 According to EPA, geraniol causes moderate eye and skin irritation.9 Longer-term toxicology tests were waived.
-According to NIOSH, it is severely irritating to skin.11
+Geraniol has also been shown to be severely irritating to skin, and in one case of occupational exposure it caused allergic contact dermatitis.11

 EPA has exempted geraniol products from registration requirements as "minimum risk pesticides."
 The label of the product is required to identify all ingredients.7

 p-Menthane-3,8-diol is found in eucalyptus plants.
 (For commercial use, it is synthesized chemically.)
 It is also a major breakdown product of menthol,12 the alcohol in mint oils used as peppermint flavoring.13 p-Menthane-3,8-diol has been registered with EPA as a mosquito repellent since 2000.14